moves-rwth/storm/about.md

 ### <i class="fa fa-tachometer" aria-hidden="true"></i> Efficient Core

 Model checking is both a data- and compute-intense task.
 In the worst case, the state space of the system has to be searched exhaustively.
 Probabilistic model checking is even harder in the sense that most techniques require an in-memory representation of the full system to be available and that it relies on solving gigantic equation systems.
 A crucial aspect of a probabilistic model checker therefore is it's efficiency in terms of time and memory.
 One of Storm's development goals is to provide a good space-time tradeoff and be faster than other competing tools.
-As the properties of the systems to analyze vary drastically, Storm has --- similar to [PRISM](related-tools.html) --- several [engines]({{ '/documentation/background/engines.html' | relative_url }}) that determine which data structures are used to build and analyze a model.
+As the properties of the systems to analyze vary drastically, Storm has several [engines]({{ '/documentation/background/engines.html' | relative_url }}) that determine which data structures are used to build and analyze a model.

 ### <i class="fa fa-cogs" aria-hidden="true"></i> Modularity